12 Sep 5 Ways to Empower Your Team in the Digital Workplace

 Digital competency is essential for every HR practitioner to be able to deliver on their day-to-day tasks as well as the delivery of more complex projects.
 Many of our current skills will only be relevant for the next 2.5 – 5 years so it is important to remain abreast of changing technology to ensure your skills are relevant well into the future.
 Engaging with all things digital now will help you and your staff to integrate with the upcoming essential new technologies such as artificial intelligence and ‘bots’.

-If your team is reluctant to go digital, here are 5 ways to empower your
+If your team is reluctant to go digital, here are 5 ways to empower your team to embrace technology.

 1. Use it Yourself

 Changes in business culture are most effective when they are supported from the top down.
 As a HR manager you can’t demand that your team use the latest technologies if you are slow to embrace it – at the very least you will need to have a good understanding of them.
 Aim to keep on top of the latest developments.
 Set aside time to research cutting-edge technologies that could work for your organisation, chat to your network and other colleagues about the subject, read relevant media regularly or listen to industry podcasts.
 Sign up for newsletters or follow social media accounts that will keep you up-to-date.
 Call in a professional for help so that you can then help others.
 Ensure you can use any new apps, programs and tools you introduce.
 Lead the way and you’ll be an inspiration to your team.

 Proper training is key.
 Take advantage of all of the online and real-world conferences, training and seminars provided by product suppliers to enhance your team’s skills.
 Once they’ve mastered a particular technology, make sure there’s a simple process to communicate any updates to the system and reserve time for your team to get on top of those new developments.
 Some level of independence ranks highly on the desirable list for most employees; you could invest in individual courses and professional development with a technological focus as an incentive for them outside of general team-wide training.